 Moreover, carpenter ants do not die in winter, the cold only makes them dormant.
 This means that you may not notice them for a long time, even for years, from one mating period to another, until the colony is too large and very invasive and “destructive” for your home.

-Winter, in fact, is the best time to try to hire a professional ant exterminator service.
+Winter, in fact, is the best time to try to hire a professional pest control Toronto service.
 Since ants mate in summer, and need to grow for at least two months, in winter you would still be in time to have your home checked for possible infestations.